-- 6.4.1 How to determine the Logical Status of a BLPU - 6.4.1.1 New development should be recorded in the LLPG and the specific use of the LOGICAL\STATUS Fields indicates the various stages of the development life cycle. - 6.4.1.2 In SNN Authority LLPGs, if there is 100 per cent land coverage a BLPU already exists in the LLPG for the land parcel proposed for development.
-In other instances if a BLPU for a land parcel does not exist within an LLPG these development areas should be input and recorded with a LOGICAL\STATUS of Approved BLPU. - 6.4.1.3 It is also possible to capture the physical state of a development (see table at Section 11.5.1) as identified through the planning process. - 6.4.1.4 Some SNN Authorities wish to capture BLPUs within their LLPGs from the first stages of planning applications.
-If local convention requires this, those BLPUs shall be recorded with a LOGICAL\STATUS of Provisional BLPU and a BLPU STATE = 1, 5, 6 or 7.
-Any Records created which represent an Object which does not physically exist must be retained locally and not transferred to GeoPlace. - 6.4.1.5 The capture of BLPUs at this stage is optional and depends on the LLPG's use and integration with planning systems within the SNN Authority. - 6.4.1.6 All new development must be recorded when the SNN Authority carries out SNN activities for these land parcels or when construction begins, whichever occurs first.
-Section 11.5.1 outlines the recommended conventions for capturing this information throughout the development and the reasons for a change to be made in the LLPG as a result of ACI from internal and external bodies. - 6.4.1.7 The sources of ACI vary in each SNN Authority.
-Each Authority Address Custodian should establish sources and protocols for the receipt and collation of this ACI to ensure the LLPG is accurate.
+- 6.4.1 How to determine the Logical Status of a BLPU - 6.4.1.1 New development should be recorded in the LLPG and the specific use of the LOGICAL_STATUS Fields indicates the various stages of the development life cycle. - 6.4.1.2 In SNN Authority LLPGs, if there is 100 per cent land coverage a BLPU already exists in the LLPG for the land parcel proposed for development.
+In other instances if a BLPU for a land parcel does not exist within an LLPG these development areas should be input and recorded with a LOGICAL_STATUS of Approved BLPU. - 6.4.1.3 It is also possible to capture the physical state of a development (see table at Section 11.5.1) as identified through the planning process.
+Please refer to the Life Cycle Guidance and Best Practice Document. - 6.4.1.4 Some SNN Authorities wish to capture BLPUs within their LLPGs from the first stages of planning applications.
+If local convention requires this, those BLPUs shall be recorded with a LOGICAL_STATUS of Provisional BLPU and a BLPU STATE = 1, 5, 6 or 7.
+Any Records created which represent an Object which does not physically exist must be retained locally and not transferred to GeoPlace.
+Please refer to the Life Cycle Guidance and Best Practice Document.

-- 6.4.2 Representative Point Code - 6.4.2.1 Authority Address Custodians must ensure all BLPUs have an RPC = 1 or 2 (or 4 as permitted in Section 6.3.11.11). - 6.4.2.2 All RPC values of BLPUs must be as precise as possible.
+- 6.4.1.5 The capture of BLPUs at this stage is optional and depends on the LLPG's use and integration with planning systems within the SNN Authority. - 6.4.1.6 All new development must be recorded when the SNN Authority carries out SNN activities for these land parcels or when construction begins, whichever occurs first.
+Section 11.5.1 The Life Cycle Guidance and Best Practice Document outlines the recommended conventions for capturing this information throughout the development and the reasons for a change to be made in the LLPG as a result of ACI from internal and external bodies. - 6.4.1.7 The sources of ACI vary in each SNN Authority.
+Each Authority Address Custodian should establish sources and protocols for the receipt and collation of this ACI to ensure the LLPG is accurate. - 6.4.2 Representative Point Code - 6.4.2.1 Authority Address Custodians must ensure all BLPUs have an RPC = 1 or 2 (or 4 as permitted in Section 6.3.11.11). - 6.4.2.2 All RPC values of BLPUs must be as precise as possible.

 Users need the RPC = 1, 2 or 4 to know how much they can rely on a Record's coordinate position.
 Inaccurate coordinates and / or imprecise RPC values could cause service failures. - 6.4.2.3 For more information on RPC allocation, see Appendix G. - 6.4.3 Organisation Name - 6.4.3.1 This section describes two common scenarios an Authority Address Custodian can encounter when adding Organisation Names.